telekom-mms/sectpmctl/README.md

 Setting the authorization password to a random value without storing it enhances security because the lockout hierarchy can not be modified without a password after TPM provisioning.
 This hierarchy also prevents accidental use of the tpm2_clear command.
-If you know that you need access to the lockout hierarchy, you should remove the option '--forgetlockout' from the 'sudo sectpmctl tpm provisioning' command in the installation section.
-If this option is not set, the lockout password is stored in '/var/lib/sectpmctl/keys/lockout.pwd'.
+If you know that you need access to the lockout hierarchy, you should remove the option `--forgetlockout` from the `sudo sectpmctl tpm provisioning` command in the [installation](#Installation) section.
+If this option is not set, the lockout password is stored in `/var/lib/sectpmctl/keys/lockout.pwd`.
+You can change this option also at a later time by reinstalling sectpmctl again (see the
-You can change this option also at a later time by reinstalling sectpmctl again (see the recovery section for how to do it).
+[recovery](#Recovery) section for how to do it).

 ### Endorsement authorization password